paddywwoof/atkinson/README.md

   ```

   The pyo3 module is a little bit slower than the C python one but it is simpler
+  and safer in that the function arguments are just a numpy array with w, h
-  and safer in that bounds checking happens and processing is done using the
+  obtained from that also bounds checking happens and processing is done using the
   rust ndarray crate - which, as with cython and numba, allows lots of other
   functionality to be easily accessed in the module.